kevalpatel2106/PasscodeView/README.md

   ```

 - ### Set the shape of the key you want to use.
-  - There are two built in key shapes.
+  - There are three built in key shapes.
+You can also generate your own key by extending [`Key`](https://github.com/kevalpatel2106/PasscodeView/blob/master/passcodeview/src/main/java/com/kevalpatel/passcodeview/keys/Key.java) class.
     * Round key
     * Rectangle key
+    * Square key
   - Here is the example for the round keys.
   ```java
     @Override